gnhossain/Sprint-Challenge-Applied-Javascript28/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM (Document Object Model) is an object representation of the html elements of a webpage.

 2. What is an event?
+An event is every interaction a user has with a site, like click or moving the mouse etc.

 3. What is an event listener?
+EventListener will take two arguments, first the event to listen for and second the callback to fire when that event is triggered.

 4. Why would we convert a NodeList into an Array?
+In order to carry out array functions on the list, we need to convert it.
+Because a NodeList is not an array, it is an array like object.

 5. What is a component?
+A component is made of HTML, CSS, or JavaScript.
+They brought together for reuse in a website.

 ### Git Set up